 Now, with the above hardware we

-It does mean some change of habits and a little inconvenience; if it is a cloudy day, one might not be able to bake, or mow the grass.
+It does mean some change of routine and a little inconvenience; if it is a cloudy day, one might not be able to bake or mow the grass.

 The guesstimate is about 7 years.
 More important is that during rolling load-shedding and the eventuality of a total blackout we do have power.

-Inverters produce clean electricity with no surges and brown-outs.
-They act as a perfect UPS.
+An inverter produces clean electricity with no surges and brown-outs.
+It acts as a perfect UPS.
 The press is full of reports of damaged computers, microwaves and TVs and even some of the larger appliances.
 Adding those costs to the payback time and one is probably looking at less than 7 years.

 "I am facing a huge financial setback with my gate motor, alarm system and three TVs damaged by load shedding."